shaiss/hall-of-echoes/docs/YELLOW_PAPER.md

 - Sufficient dimensions for nuanced synthesis

 **Design Pattern**: Each agent explores 1-2 dimensions, building a complete picture through sequential dialogue.

+### 5.6 Journey Extensibility

+**Note on Modularity**: The journey architecture is designed for extensibility.
+While Phase 1 launches with three curated journeys (SynergyStyles, Creative Soul, Digital Sovereign), the underlying framework supports community-created journeys exploring diverse identity dimensions.
+Section 11.1 details the vision for a Journey Marketplace where creators can design new frameworks, define agent teams, and contribute to an expanding library of identity exploration lenses.
+This modular approach ensures Hall of Echoes can accommodate evolving research, cultural contexts, and specialized assessment needs while maintaining the core privacy and synthesis guarantees.

 ---